doriansoru/e4biblesaver/README.md

 # e4biblesaver
-A simple program, written in python, to select a biblical random verse, aimed to work as screensaver
+A simple program, written in python and rust, to select a biblical random verse, aimed to work as screensaver